In Store Services

 Speak to a member of staff at your local Rowlands pharmacy today to arrange for your annual vaccination.

 The Flu Jab Service is available at your local Rowlands Pharmacy from September through to the end of March.
-Rowlands Pharmacy has an Early Bird Offer running from 2nd August to 5th September where you can get your flu jab for £9.99 instead of £11.99.
-Speak to a participating store to book and pay for your flu jab before 5th September.
+Speak to a participating store to book for your flu jab for £14.50.

 Our hassle free approach means you will be asked a few questions to see if you are eligible for the vaccine and your jab will be administered by a qualified pharmacist.
 You may then be asked to remain in the pharmacy for 10 minutes following your vaccination.